Bigbelly

-Bigbelly was originally a solar powered, trash-compacting bin, manufactured by U.S. company Big belly Solar Inc for use in public spaces such as parks, beaches, amusement parks, universities, retail properties, grocery industry and food service operators.
-The bin was designed and originally manufactured in Needham, Massachusetts, by Seahorse Power, a company set up in 2003 with the aim of reducing fossil fuel consumption.
-Due to the bin's commercial success, Seahorse Power changed its name to BigBelly Solar.
+Bigbelly is a trash-compacting bin, manufactured by U.S. company Bigbelly for use in public spaces.

+The bin was designed as a solar powered trash-compacting bin and originally manufactured in Needham, Massachusetts, by Seahorse Power, a company set up in 2003 with the aim of reducing fossil fuel consumption.
+Due to the bin's commercial success, Seahorse Power changed its name to BigBelly.

 Although solar power is still an important feature, the company has since created self-powered stations for use where sun may not be available such as under a convenience store's dispenser canopy and AC powered stations for applications such as corporate cafeterias.

-The bin
+Design

 The bin has a capacity of 567 litres.
 Its compaction mechanism exerts 5.3kN of force, increasing the bin's effective capacity by five.
 The compaction mechanism is chain-driven, using no hydraulic fluids.
 Maintenance consists of lubricating the front door lock annually.
 The mechanism runs on a standard 12 volt battery, which is kept charged by the solar panel.
 The battery reserve lasts for approximately three weeks.
-Wireless technology-enabled units report their status into the CLEAN (Collection, Logistics, Efficiency and Notification system) dashboard that gives waste management and administration insights for monitoring and route optimization.
-BigBelly Solar also provides companion recycling units that allow cities, parks and universities to collect single-stream or separated recyclable materials in public spaces.
+Wireless technology-enabled units report their status into the CLEAN (Collection, Logistics, Efficiency And Notification system) dashboard that gives waste management and administration insights for monitoring and route optimization.
+Bigbelly also provides companion recycling units that allow cities, parks and universities to collect single-stream or separated recyclable materials in public spaces.